 - They don’t have much money in their bank accounts to steal.

 - They don’t have credit cards and assume this means they don’t have a credit history.

 - They don’t have a poor credit history and believe a scammer will not benefit from having their information.

 These arguments do NOT prevent bad actors from opening accounts using your information.
 The main concern is not the money you have but whether new accounts can be open without your knowledge, or consent.

 Protect Your Credit

-Issuing a credit freeze essentially stops any credit-reporting agency from reporting your credit score or credit report to a lender.
+Issuing a credit freeze essentially stops any credit-reporting agency from accessing your credit score or credit report to a lender.
 Credit reports help lenders decide whether or not to extend a line of credit or grant loans to consumers.
 Often, without the ability to see the credit report, lenders will deny the credit line or loan, therefore protecting the consumer from unwanted accounts in their name.

 Concerned that you may seek a line of credit in the future?—The thaw can help with that.
 You can contact the company before you plan to take on a new line of credit and lift the freeze temporarily.